-DAYS 32 XI'AN
+DAYS 32 - 33 XI'AN

-Highlights in Xi'an you may wish to see are the Giant Wild Goose Pagoda, the Bell and Drum Towers or maybe check out the well preserved City Walls, dating back to the Ming Dynasty.
+Xi'an is home to numerous cultural and historical sites, highlights you may wish to see are the Giant Wild Goose Pagoda, the Bell and Drum Towers or maybe check out the well preserved City Walls, dating back to the Ming Dynasty.

-The Museum of Terracotta Warriors and Horses is probably the most famous, and there will be time for a visit if you wish to see them.
+Of these, the Museum of Terracotta Warriors and Horses is probably the most famous.
 These are the most significant archaeological excavations of the 20th century and work is ongoing at this site.
 Upon ascending the throne at the age of 13 in 246 BC, Qin Shi Huang began work on his mausoleum - before becoming the first Emperor of China.
 It took 11 years to finish and it is believed he built this vast terracotta army to accompany him into the afterlife.
 The museum covers over 16,000 sq metres - with armies of soldiers and their horses arranged in lines under a giant aircraft hanger type roof.
 There are over 7,000 figures and it really is a remarkable sight.
+Other sites in Xi'an include the City Wall dating back to the Ming Dynasty as well as fine Buddhist pagoda - the Famen Temple.